 Achim Temme Group

 Natural killer cells (NK) are able to recognize and kill tumor cells with loss of HLA class I expression and concomitant decrease of HLA-E on their surface.
-However, some tumors still express HLA class I, and NK cell reactivity against HLA I-negative solid tumors can be blocked by inhibitory non classical HLA or by the lack of activating ligands on the surface of the tumor cells.
-Our group aims at establishing a NK cell-based immunotherapy using novel chimeric antigen receptors (CAR) consisting of single chain antibody fragment targeting surface tumor-antigens and the DNAX activation protein of 12kDa (DAP12).
+However, some tumors still express HLA class I, and NK cell reactivity against HLA I-negative solid tumors can be dampened by inhibitory non-classical HLA or by the lack of activating ligands on the surface of the tumor cells.
+Our group aims at establishing a NK cell-based immunotherapy using chimeric antigen receptors (CAR) consisting of single chain antibody fragment targeting surface tumor-antigens and the DNAX activation protein of 12kDa (DAP12).
 NK cells engrafted with these CARs confers selective cytotoxicity against antigen-positive target cells expressing HLA class I molecules and delays tumor growth in NMRInu/nu mice and also increases mean survival times.
 Present work deals with the production process of CAR-NK cells using newly established proprietary feeder cells lines and new concepts for enhancing NK cell responses towards cancer cells.

 Future Projects and Goals